Bishwajitkuat/DockerImage_drupal10_mysql_phpmyadmin_template/readme.md

 - check all the containers are up and running

-### Installing drupal site
+### installing drupal site

 - go to: http://localhost:8082/
 - go through the installation process

+### Error: File system: In Verify requirements section (you may encounter)

+- Problem: The directory sites/default/files does not exist.
+An automated attempt to create this directory failed, possibly due to a permissions problem.

-- \*\*\*In verify requirements, you may encounter an error: sites/default/files folder can not be created due to permission problem.
-Reloading the page fix the problem and create the folder.
-If it does not fix the problem, please check the permission of the directory\*\*\*.
+- Solution: Reloading the page fixs the problem and create the folder.
+If it does not fix the problem, please check the permission of the directory

-### Error: Settings file:
+### Error: Settings file: In Verify requirements section

-- solution: copy default.settings.php to settings.php
+- Problem: The Settings file does not exist.

+- Solution:

 ```
 cp ./web/sites/default/default.settings.php ./web/sites/default/settings.php
 ```

-- when it is get created reload the page
+- When it is get created, reload the page

 ### configur database with the following info

+- You may need to click "Advanced options" to see all the fields

 ```